gussamer/lfot/README.md

       lfot meta fest -c
       ```

-  - Increase buffer size for listing processes if you get exceed max buffer errors if you have too many members in a metadata type, specify in Mbs, default is 10Mb
+  - Increase buffer size for listing processes if you get exceed max buffer errors if you have too many members in a metadata type, specify in Mbs, default is 10Mb (overrides settings value)

       ```bash
       lfot meta fest -m 10